matthew-brett/fbi2018/notebooks/01/error.md

 # Why worry?

 Neuroimaging is a highly technical field, on the border of neuroscience and computation.

-This is a risk of false findings.
+It has a high risk of generating findings that are false.

 ## The reproducibility crisis